 Identify your passions, interests, and skills

 What classes did you enjoy in high school?
 How do you enjoy spending your free time?
 Do certain subjects just come naturally to you?
 Our interests and skills can sometimes give us clues as to which majors and career paths we might enjoy.
-If identifying your interests and skills seems difficult, consider scheduling an appointment with a career coach or take a self-assessment tool.

 Explore career possibilities